IkigaiLabsETH/ikigAI-Labs/README.md

 - Provides different conversations modes，support `Single Conversation`, `Continuous Conversation`, `OpenAI Image Generation`、`Stable Diffusion` and more.
 - Powered by `Provider plugin` , easy to extend AI platforms such as [OpenAI](https://openai.com/), [Replicate](https://replicate.com/), and also supports custom model parameters.

+- [OpenAI](https://openai.com) - We're using the brand new [text-embedding-ada-002](https://openai.com/blog/new-and-improved-embedding-model/) embedding model, which captures deeper information about text in a latent space with 1536 dimensions
+  - This allows us to go beyond keyword search and search by higher-level topics.
+- [Pinecone](https://www.pinecone.io) - Hosted vector search which enables us to efficiently perform [k-NN searches](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) across these embeddings

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## YouTube
+- Navigate to the root directory of the repository in your terminal.
+- Run the command `npm install` to install all the necessary dependencies.
+- Run the command `npx tsx src/bin/resolve-yt-playlist.ts` to download the English transcripts for each episode of the target playlist (in this case, the All-In Podcast Episodes Playlist).
+- Run the command `npx tsx src/bin/process-yt-playlist.ts` to pre-process the transcripts and fetch embeddings from OpenAI, then insert them into a Pinecone search index.
+- You can now run the command `npx tsx src/bin/query.ts` to query the Pinecone search index.
+(Optional) Run the command `npx tsx src/bin/generate-thumbnails.ts` to generate timestamped thumbnails of each video in the playlist.
+This step takes ~2 hours and requires a stable internet connection.
+- The frontend of the project is a Next.js webapp deployed to Vercel that uses the Pinecone index as a primary data store.
+You can run the command npm run dev to start the development server and view the webapp locally.

+Note that a few episodes may not have automated English transcriptions available, and that the project uses a HTML scraping solution for this, so a better solution would be to use Whisper to transcribe the episode's audio.

 ## Getting Started